ludg1e/wlfd-meta/README.md

 # wayland-lightweight-floating-desktop
+The ultimate incredible guide on how to build your own Linux DE/own workflow/work environment/-introduce another name of how to call the objective of this guide- that is modern (Wayland compatible), with some bullshit/shitpost and frustrated thoughts of me on top of this, so you can see how dramatic (and peaceful as well) is the Linux world!

+todo: finish and fix errors, make pretty*?

 ## Disclaimer
 The opinions here regarding software are personal and I don't try to harm anyone.
+Plus, these opinions aren't neutral on the different topics that are mentioned on this repo.

 I feel that the MIT license suffices the aim/scope of this simple repository.

 ## Table of contents